Anthony Tracy-Keck1

 Hon.
 Wilfred Gilbert Thesiger was born on 25 March 1871.1 He was the son of Frederick Augustus Thesiger, 2nd Baron Chelmsford of Chelmsford and Adria Fanny Heath.2 He married Kathleen Mary Vigors, daughter of Thomas Mercer Cliffe Vigors, on 21 August 1909.1 He died on 31 January 1920 at age 48.1

-He was Vice-Consul to Taranto between 1897 and 1900.1 He was decorated with the award of the Companion, Distinguished Service Order (D.S.O.) in 1900.1 He gained the rank of Honorary Captain in the service of the Army.1 He fought in the Boer War between 1900 and 1901, where he was mentioned in despatches.1 He held the office of Vice-Consul to Belgrade between 1901 and 1906.1 He held the office of Consul to St. Petersburg between 1905 and 1908.1 He held the office of Consul to Boma, Congo between 1908 and 1909.1 He held the office of Consul-General and Minister Plenipotentiary to Addis Ababa between 1909 and 1919.1 He fought in the First World War, where he was mentioned in despatches.1 He lived at The Mile Crook, Bucknell, Shropshire, England.
-He was decorated with the award of the Order of the Star of Ethopia (1st Class).1
+He was Vice-Consul to Taranto between 1897 and 1900.1 He was awarded the Distinguished Service Order (D.S.O.) in 1900.1 He gained the rank of Honorary Captain in the Army.1 He fought in the Boer War between 1900 and 1901, where he was mentioned in despatches.1 He held the office of Vice-Consul to Belgrade between 1901 and 1906.1 He held the office of Consul to St. Petersburg between 1905 and 1908.1 He held the office of Consul to Boma, Congo between 1908 and 1909.1 He held the office of Consul-General and Minister Plenipotentiary to Addis Ababa between 1909 and 1919.1 He fought in the First World War, where he was mentioned in despatches.1 He lived at The Mile Crook, Bucknell, Shropshire, EnglandG.
+He was awarded the Order of the Star of Ethopia 1st Class.1

 Children of Hon.
 Wilfred Gilbert Thesiger and Kathleen Mary Vigors